Business Simulation Game

 6. Timing

 Unlike in a real business environment, time is limited in most simulations.
 Students don’t have lots of time to make a decision.
-This can prove to be beneficial as it forces them to react under pressure, which stimulates creative thinking, teaches them how to
+This can prove to be beneficial as it forces them to react under pressure, which stimulates creative thinking, and teaches them how to think on their feet and be able to make quick decisions.

 Rui Vasco Ramos